Nicki Minaj Says She Didn't

 The line seems ironic in retrospect, now that Kanye himself is married to a white woman.
 But on Twitter, Minaj clarified that her comments had nothing to do with Kanye's life, his marriage, or interracial dating.
 The rapper was just making a point of saying that Kanye's lyrics rang very true.

 "I was saying he's the one who said it first.
-He doesn't apologize for his choices.
+He doesn't apologise for his choices.
 He tells the truth about stuff ppl don't wanna hear!"

 The line seems ironic in retrospect, now that Kanye himself is married to a white woman.
 But on Twitter, Minaj clarified that her comments had nothing to do with Kanye's life, his marriage, or interracial dating.
 The rapper was just making a point of saying that Kanye's lyrics rang very true.

 "I was saying he's the one who said it first.
-He doesn't apologize for his choices.
+He doesn't apologise for his choices.
 He tells the truth about stuff ppl don't wanna hear!"

 I was saying he's the one who said it first.
 He doesn't apologize for his choices.
 He tells the truth about stuff ppl don't wanna hear! https://t.co/V4RU5Rcolv— NICKI MINAJ (@NICKIMINAJ) October 17, 2016